qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Multipath Negotiation
 ---------------------

-The Multipath Negotiation takes place during the cryptographic handshake with the max_sending_paths transport parameter.
-A QUIC connection is initially single-path in QUIC, and all packets prior to handshake completion MUST be exchanged over the Initial Path.
+The Multipath negotiation takes place during the cryptographic handshake with the `max_sending_uniflow_id` transport parameter.
+A QUIC connection is initially single-path in QUIC, and all packets prior to handshake completion MUST be exchanged over the Initial Uniflows.
 During this process, hosts advertise their support for multipath operations.
-Any value different from 0 indicates that the host supports multipath operations over the connection, i.e., the extensions defined in this document (not to be mixed with the availability of local multiple paths).
-If a host does not send the max_sending_paths transport parameter during the cryptographic handshake, the remote MUST assume a value of 0, leading to a single-path connection over the Initial Path.
-If both hosts advertise their support of the multipath extensions, NEW_CONNECTION_ID frames can later propose Path IDs that can then be used for the connection.
+When a host advertises a value for the `max_sending_uniflow_id` transport parameter, it indicates that it supports the multipath extensions, i.e., the extensions defined in this document (not to be mixed with the availability of local multiple network paths).
+If any host does not advertise the `max_sending_uniflow_id` transport parameter, multipath extensions are disabled and this leads to a single-path QUIC connection over the Initial Uniflows.

+Notice that a host advertising a value of 0 for the `max_sending_uniflow_id` transport parameter indicates that it does not want additional uniflows to send packets, but it still supports the multipath extensions.
+Such situation might be useful when the host does not require multiple networks paths for packet sending but still wants to let the peer use multiple uniflows to reach it.

 ### Transport Parameter Definition {#tp-definition}